The Fog Horn: Plot summary

-The plot follows Johnny, the protagonist and narrator, and his boss, McDunn, who are putting in a night's work at a remote lighthouse in late November.
+Johnny, the protagonist and narrator, and his boss, McDunn, are relaxing after a day's work at a remote lighthouse in late November.
 The lighthouse's resonating fog horn attracts a sea monster.
-This is in fact the third time the monster has visited the lighthouse: he has been attracted by the same fog horn on the same night for the last two years.
-McDunn attributes the monster's actions to feelings of unrequited love for the lighthouse, whose fog horn sounds exactly like the wailings of the sea monster himself.
-The fog horn tricks the monster into thinking he has found another of his kind, one who acts as though the monster did not even exist.
+This is in fact the third time the monster has visited the lighthouse: it has been attracted by the same fog horn on the same night for the last two years.
+McDunn attributes the monster's actions to feelings of unrequited love for the lighthouse, whose fog horn sounds exactly like the wailings of the sea monster itself.
+The fog horn tricks the monster into thinking it has found another of its kind, one who acts as though the monster did not even exist.
 McDunn and Johnny turn off the fog horn, and in a rage, the monster destroys the lighthouse before retreating to the sea.
-The lighthouse is reconstructed with reinforced concrete and Johnny finds a new job away from the lighthouse.
-Years later, Johnny returns and asks McDunn if the monster ever returned; it never did.
+Later, the lighthouse is reconstructed with reinforced concrete and Johnny finds a new job away from the lighthouse.
+A year later, Johnny returns.
+McDunn is still the light master but the monster never returns.
 McDunn hypothesizes that the monster will continue to wait in the depths of the world.